xherin1999/noetia/noetia-whitepaper-v0.1/noetia-whitepaper-v0.1.1-beta2.md

 It creates **no obligations**, grants **no authority**, and is **not an institution** unless a later contract explicitly binds to a hash of it.
 Normative force exists only inside **explicit contracts between admitted Subjects**.

+**Natural-language definitions are descriptive only.**
+Natural-language definitions in this document are descriptive only.
+They do not decide boundary cases by semantic force.
+A boundary term becomes executable only when reduced to declared predicates, admissible witnesses, and explicit settlement / exit semantics.

 **Fork clarification — kernel minimalism and example morphology.**
 In this fork, the Noetia kernel is deliberately kept thinner than the surrounding design language may suggest.